isomerpages/gb-assist/pages/solutionrepo/solution1008.md

 ---
-title: COVID-19 Support Lenovo s Next-Gen Collaboration Solution (Laptop + Microsoft 365 only) - IdeaPad 3 Next-Gen Collaboration Solution
+title: Stendard Solution  Version 1.6.1 - Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution1008
 ---

 #### Description

-Lenovo s Next-Gen Collaboration Solution Laptop Bundle provides  business-grade laptops with collaborative tools and endpoint protection for SME to work remotely and securely.
+Stendard Solution  is a cloud-based document management system that allows you to easily store, maintain, review and sign-off documents electronically.
+Published documents are automatically maintained with version controlling, enabling access to the latest version of documents at all time.
+With our workflow module, you can easily create, customise and simply tailor a fool-proof to-do list for your teams and everyone involved in any project.
+We put quality at the centre of your business.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Lenovo-Business_Laptop_Bundle-Annex_3_CR_wef_15_Sept_2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_YNL_360_20200323_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria